BioPhoton/ngRe/README.md

 ```

 **Needs:**
-We would need a dacorator that abstracts away the Subject creation and connect it with the property.
+We would need a dacorator **automates the boilerplate** of the Subject creation and connect it with the property.
-Here a configuration method similar to the one from [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34) would be nice.
+Here a configuration method for the type of `Subject` similar to the one from [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34) would be nice.

 #### HostBinding Decorator